alex-bellon/wikipedia/README.md

 - [Chum Box](https://en.wikipedia.org/wiki/Chum_box) - A chum box (or chumbucket) is a form of online advertising that uses a grid of thumbnails and captions to drive traffic to other sites and webpages.
 - [Considered harmful](https://en.wikipedia.org/wiki/Considered_harmful) - a part of a phrasal template "X considered harmful".
 As of 2009, its snowclones have been used in the titles of at least 65 critical essays in computer science and related disciplines.
 Its use in this context originated with a 1968 letter by Edsger Dijkstra published as "Go To Statement Considered Harmful".
 - [Distributed Denial of Secrets](https://en.wikipedia.org/wiki/Distributed_Denial_of_Secrets) is a whistleblower site founded in 2018.
 Sometimes referred to as a successor to WikiLeaks, it is best known for its June 2020 publication of a large collection of internal police documents, known as BlueLeaks.
 The group has also published data on Russian oligarchs, fascist groups, shell companies, tax havens, and banking in the Caymans, and has hosted data scraped from Parler in January 2021 and from the February 2021 Gab leak.
+- [dril](https://en.wikipedia.org/wiki/Dril) - a pseudonymous Twitter user best known for his idiosyncratic style of absurdist humor and non sequiturs.
 - [Email storm](https://en.wikipedia.org/wiki/Email_storm) - a sudden spike of "reply all" messages on an email distribution list, usually caused by a controversial or misdirected message.
 - [Eternal September](https://en.wikipedia.org/wiki/Eternal_September) - is Usenet slang for a period beginning in September 1993, the month that Internet service provider America Online (AOL) began offering Usenet access to its many users, overwhelming the existing culture for online forums.
 - [Googlewhack](https://en.wikipedia.org/wiki/Googlewhack) - a contest to find a Google Search query that returns a single result.
-- [Google's ideological echo chamber](https://en.wikipedia.org/wiki/Google's_Ideological_Echo_Chamber) - commonly referred to as the Google memo, is an internal memo, dated July 2017, by United States-based Google engineer James Damore about Google's culture and diversity policies
+- [Google's ideological echo chamber](https://en.wikipedia.org/wiki/Google's_Ideological_Echo_Chamber) - commonly referred to as the Google memo, is an internal memo, dated July 2017, by United States-based Google engineer James Damore about Google's culture and diversity policies.
+- [Milkshake Duck](https://en.wikipedia.org/wiki/Milkshake_Duck) - an Internet meme that describes people who gain viral popularity on social media for some positive or charming trait but are later revealed to have distasteful histories or offensive behavior.
 - [Monkey selfie copyright dispute](https://en.wikipedia.org/wiki/Monkey_selfie_copyright_dispute) - a series of disputes about the copyright status of selfies taken by Celebes crested macaques using equipment belonging to the British nature photographer David Slater.
+- [PETA Domain Name Disputes](https://en.wikipedia.org/wiki/People_for_the_Ethical_Treatment_of_Animals#Domain_name_disputes) - In February 1995, a parody website calling itself "People Eating Tasty Animals" registered the domain name "peta.org".
+PETA sued, claiming trademark violation, and won the suit in 2001; the domain is currently owned by PETA.
+While still engaged in legal proceedings over "peta.org", PETA themselves registered the domains "ringlingbrothers.com" and "voguemagazine.com", using the sites to accuse Ringling Brothers and Barnum & Bailey Circus and Vogue of animal cruelty.
 - [Sealioning](https://en.wikipedia.org/wiki/Sealioning) - a type of trolling or harassment that consists of pursuing people with persistent requests for evidence or repeated questions, while maintaining a pretense of civility and sincerity.
 - [Series of tubes](https://en.wikipedia.org/wiki/Series_of_tubes) - a phrase used originally as an analogy by then-United States Senator Ted Stevens (R-Alaska) to describe the Internet in the context of opposing network neutrality.